 Trade and Export Assistance

-The Australian Government’s Export Finance Australia provide Australian businesses with export finance solutions and may be able to assist.
+The Australian Government’s Export Finance Australia provides Australian businesses with export finance solutions and may be able to assist.
 They provide export loans, guarantees, bonds and buyer finance solutions to help businesses access finance.

 What are my employer obligations?

-COVID-19 is considered a workplace risk and you must put in place minimisation strategies.
+COVID-19 is considered a workplace risk and you must put in place minimization strategies.
 Your employees also have a duty of care and must take reasonable care for their own health and safety and to not adversely affect the health and safety of others.
 Workers should always practice hygiene and other measures to protect against infections.

 For advice on managing COVID-19 risks and work health and safety, visit SafeWork SA.

 Fair Work Ombudsman provides specific information about what to do if an employee is sick or needs to be excluded from work.
 It also provides guidance on whether employee leave should be considered as sick leave, carer’s leave or annual leave, as well as advising on the process for requesting employees to take leave.